NYS Divorce Laws - Dissipation of Assets

 Dirtiest Tricks in the Book

-As a divorce law firm that frequently handles high-asset, high-conflict divorces, we have seen every dirty trick in the book; nothing surprises us anymore.
+As a New York divorce law firm that frequently handles high-asset, high-conflict divorces, we have seen every dirty trick in the book; nothing surprises us anymore.
 We’ve seen spouses go great lengths to prevent dividing assets with their husbands or wives.
 This brings us to the subject of “dissipating” or wasting of marital assets.
 To dissipate marital assets is to knowingly and intentionally squander marital property to prevent one’s spouse from receiving their fair share.

 “How does a spouse do that?”
 A spouse can spend money on their girlfriend or boyfriend; for example, a cheating husband can buy his girlfriend plastic surgery or an expensive new car.
 Or, a cheating wife can “invest” money in her boyfriend’s startup.
 A spouse can also take a vacation or gamble the money away in Atlantic City or Las Vegas.
 Often, the goal is to blow the money and earn it back after the divorce.
 After all, some vindictive spouses would rather spend the money than see their spouses get it.